objcio/articles/2014-12-10-debugging.md

 ### Finding a Workaround

-We now know what is happening — now let's move to the *why*.
+We now know what is happening — so let's move to the *why*.
 UIKit is closed source, but we can use a disassembler like [Hopper](http://www.hopperapp.com/) to read the UIKit assembly and take a closer look what's going on in `UIPopoverPresentationController`.
 You'll find the binary under `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator.sdk/System/Library/Frameworks/UIKit.framework`.
 Use File -> Read Executable to Disassemble... and select this in Hopper, and watch how it crawls through the binary and symbolicates code.
 The 32-bit disassembler is the most mature one, so you'll get the best results selecting the 32-bit file slice.
 [IDA by Hex-Rays](https://www.hex-rays.com/products/ida/) is another very powerful and expensive disassembler, which often provides even better results:

 ![](hopper-dimmingView.png)

-Some basics in assembly are quite useful when reading through the code, however, you can also use the pseudo-code view to get something more C-like:
+Some basics in assembly are quite useful when reading through the code.
+However, you can also use the pseudo-code view to get something more C-like:

 ![](pseudo-code.png)